 Bitte entnehmen Sie die aktuellen Sprechzeiten der Übersicht.

-Genia Kostka is a Professor of Chinese Politics at the Freie Universität Berlin.
-Her research and teaching interests are in China’s energy governance, environmental politics and political economy.
-Previously, she was a Professor of Governance of Energy and Infrastructure at the Hertie School of Governance (where she remains a Fellow), an assistant professor at the Frankfurt School of Finance and Management and a strategic management consultant for McKinsey & Company.
+Genia Kostka is a Professor of Chinese Politics at the Freie Universität Berlin and a Fellow at the Hertie School of Governance.
+Her research and teaching interests are in China’s digital transformation, energy governance, environmental politics and political economy.
+Previously, she was a Professor of Governance of Energy and Infrastructure at the Hertie School, an assistant professor at the Frankfurt School of Finance and Management and a strategic management consultant for McKinsey & Company.
 She has a PhD in Development Studies from the University of Oxford, an MA with specializations in International Economics and International Development from SAIS Johns Hopkins University and a BSc in International Relations from the London School of Economics and Political Science.
-Her work has appeared in leading area studies and social science journals including Comparative Political Studies, Regulation & Governance, The China Quarterly, The China Journal and Modern China.
+Her work has appeared in leading area studies and social science journals including Comparative Political Studies, Regulation & Governance, Environmental Politics, The China Quarterly, and The China Journal.
 Alongside her academic work, she regularly consults for international organizations, including the World Bank, OECD, AusAID, GIZ, and Oxfam.

 |From 01/2017||Professor of China Studies, Freie Universität Berlin|